 Apparently, Johnson & Johnson has known about the dangers of their talc-based products since the 1970’s.
 However, they never released any safety information or put out any sort of warning about the potential risks of using their products.
 The products themselves also do not have any sort of warning label about the potential for increased risk of cancer.

 Though they can still be purchased, it may be wise to refrain from buying or using these products until action has been taken to dispel the risks.
 If you already frequently use these powders, it may be best to stop using them until further notice is given about the product’s risks and/or the company’s actions regarding these lawsuits.
-If you have used these powders in the past or are currently using them and you develop ovarian cancer, you might have a claim against Johnson & Johnson.
+Those who have used these powders in the past or are currently using them and develop ovarian cancer might have a claim against Johnson & Johnson.